In Him Ministries:

 Jesus refuted the Sadducees by proving that the dead are not extinct, but continue to exist.
 God is the God of Abraham right now, because Abraham consciously exists!

-God is God of both: living dead 1 Thessalonians 5:10
+God is God of both the: living dead 1 Thessalonians 5:10

-Jesus is Lord of both: living dead Romans 14:9
+Jesus is Lord of both the: living dead Romans 14:9

 We live together with Him whether: living dead Luke 20:38